 ‘The truth is incontrovertible.
 Malice may attack it, ignorance may deride it, but in the end, there it is’.
 With these words Churchill well expressed the consistency and resilience of truth, so often unappreciated in our days, where unabashed cynical relativism, subjectivism and changing values have so often deviated humanity from He who is the Way, Truth and Life.
 Our confused generation questions just as Pilate did: ‘What is truth?’
 (Jn 18:38).
-Is it a sign of the times that the Successor of Peter doesn’t wish to speak of an absolute truth?
+Is it a sign of the times that Francis doesn’t wish to speak of an absolute truth?

 Teachings of the Magisterium